158th Fighter Wing: Air Combat Command

 After the terrorist attacks on 11 September 2001, the 134th began flying Operation Noble Eagle air defense missions over major cities in the northeast.

 Beginning in May 2005, the 134th began a series of deployments to Balad Air Base, Iraq, being attached to the 332d Expeditionary Fighter Squadron.
 This was a rotation in the Air Expeditionary Force 9/10 cycle as part of another Rainbow deployment to support Operation Iraqi Freedom (OIF) along with the 119th and 163d Expeditionary Fighter Squadrons.
 Another OIF Expeditionary deployment was made in February 2006 and a third to Balad AB was made in September 2007.

 As a result of BRAC 2005, on 5 March 2008 – still in 186th FS markings – the 134th FS received its first F-16 block 30 (#87-0332) as the Montana ANG 186th Fighter Squadron converted to the F-15 Eagle.
 This conversion is not only an engine change from the Pratt & Whitney to the General Electric but also to the big inlet viper.
 Before the end of 2008 the 134th FS had completed its conversion to the block 30.
 The block 25s were sent to the Minnesota ANG 179th Fighter Squadron; the 412th Test Wing at Edwards AFB, and some went to AMARC for retirement in the 'boneyard.'
 The 134th achieved initial operational capability (IOC) on the block 30 in 2009 with the squadron being ready for combat.

-In 2019, the 158th Fighter Wing converted to the F-35A Lightning II, becoming the first Air National Guard fighter wing with unit-owned F-35A aircraft.
+In 2019, the 158th Fighter Wing converted to the F-35A Lightning II, becoming the first Air National Guard fighter wing to base the F-35A aircraft.

+On 10 December 2025, it was announced that F-35's from the 158th Fighter Wing would be deployed to the Caribbean to take part in Operation Southern Spear.
+The fighters are to be staged at the Roosevelt Roads Naval Station located in Puerto Rico.
+The wing was still mobilized in March 2026 after supporting Operation Absolute Resolve when they were sent to the Middle East in support of Operation Epic Fury.